jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 1. We first pass `x` through a **final layer normalization** layer before doing the projection to vocab.
 This is specific to the GPT-2 architecture (this is not present in the original GPT and Transformer papers).
 2. We are **reusing the embedding matrix** `wte` for the projection.
 Other GPT implementations may choose to use a separate learned weight matrix for the projection, however sharing the embedding matrix has a couple of advantages:
     * You save some parameters (although at GPT-3 scale, this is negligible).
-    * Since the matrix is both responsible for mapping both _to_ words and _from_ words, so in theory, it _may_ learn a richer representation compared to having two separate matrixes.
+    * Since the matrix is both responsible for mapping both _to_ words and _from_ words, in theory, it _may_ learn a richer representation compared to having two separate matrixes.
 4. We **don't apply `softmax`** at the end, so our outputs will be [logits](https://developers.google.com/machine-learning/glossary/#logits) instead of probabilities between 0 and 1.
 This is done for several reasons:
     * `softmax` is [monotonic](https://en.wikipedia.org/wiki/Monotonic_function), so for greedy sampling `np.argmax(logits)` is equivalent to `np.argmax(softmax(logits))` making `softmax` redundant
     * `softmax` is irreversible, meaning we can always go from `logits` to `probabilities` by applying `softmax`, but we can't go back to `logits` from `probabilities`, so for maximum flexibility, we output the `logits`